First, decide on a subject for your post.

 Next, put together two or three comments relating to the subject.
 Many times my clients will reference an article they’ve read in a trade magazine that sparks interest.
 Or maybe you’ve stumbled on a blog post you’d like to respond to but don’t have the time.
 It’s always a good idea to try and integrate current events, a celebrity name, or maybe a national landmark.
 Take for example this title:

-Riding Motorcycles with James Dean at Mount Rushmore.
+Riding Motorcycles with James Dean near Mount Rushmore.

 Obviously, this is impossible, right?
 But what if the first line of the post was a one-word sentence?
 Imagine.